niftynei/droidtalks/drawables/drawables.md

 ![75%|loop] (ripple_example.mov)

-^ The Ripple is a fundamental part of Material Design presented at I/O. It provides feedback ^ when the user interacts with almost any UI element.
-There's a few different interesting parts to it.
+^ Material Design's Ripple was present in the L Preview which gave us a hint about things to come.
-^ First you'll notice the Ripple originates and moves with the TouchEvents going on.
+^ We noticed that the Drawable reacts to touch input.

 ---